Having a hard time falling asleep?

 That lingering and often searing pain that accompanies back injuries can make it incredibly difficult to fall asleep and stay asleep — one of insomnia’s trademarks.

 Two quick tips to avoid having back pain derail your sleep: for those not suffering from back pain currently, remember to stretch.
 Stretching each morning for five minutes, especially as you get older, can loosen up your back muscles.
 This will give you a head start on making sure your back doesn’t keep you up later at night.
 And for those who do suffer from back pain, try placing a small pillow behind your knees when you go to sleep.
 This should help alleviate some of the pressure on your spine.
+Be sure to also check out this roundup of the best mattresses for back pain so you can sleep comfortably and supported.

 And now that I mention it, your pillow plays an important role in curbing back pain, too.
 You should change your main pillow every 12-18 months, so if you’re looking for a new one, I recommend the pillow I sleep on, Everpillow.